koding/kdlearn/guides/installing-wordpress/index.md

 # How to install WordPress

-This guide will walk you through the steps required to install Wordpress on your Koding VM.
-We will walk through the steps needed to download, install, configure and eventually run a full Wordpress system.
+This guide will walk you through the steps required to install WordPress on your Koding VM.
+We will walk through the steps needed to download, install, configure and eventually run a full WordPress system.

 ## Step 1 - Database creation